Graduate Admission Policies

 Students admitted under conditional status are automatically placed on academic warning until the conditions of admission are met (see Academic Standing).

-Students admitted conditionally to a graduate program cannot earn more than 12 graduate credits prior to completing the conditions of admission.
-However, an exception to this policy enables programs to allow students admitted to an accelerated degree program to earn up to one-half of their required program’s graduate credits while in conditional standing.
-Graduate credits earned beyond 15 while conditionally admitted may not be eligible for undergraduate financial aid and would be charged at the graduate tuition rate.
+Students admitted to an accelerated degree program may earn up to one-half of their required program’s graduate credits while in conditional standing.
+Students who earn beyond 15 graduate credits while conditionally admitted may not be eligible for undergraduate financial aid and would be charged at the graduate tuition rate.

 Non-Degree Enrollment